Dr. B. R. Ambedkar National Institute of Technology Jalandhar: History

-Dr B R Ambedkar National Institute of Technology was established in the year 1987 as Regional Engineering College and was given the status of National Institute of Technology (Deemed University) by the Government of India on October 17, 2002, under the aegis of Ministry of Human Resource Development, New Delhi.
+Dr B R Ambedkar National Institute of Technology was established in 1987 as Regional Engineering College and was given the status of National Institute of Technology (Deemed University) by the Government of India on 17 October 2002, under the aegis of Ministry of Human Resource Development, New Delhi.
 The Ministry of Human Resource Development, Government of India has declared the Institute as "Institute of National Importance" under the act of Parliament-2007.

 Campus

 The Institute campus is widespread over an area of 154 acres.
-It includes teaching facilities and residence buildings for students and staff, plus severan amenities.
+It includes teaching facilities and residence buildings for students and staff, plus several amenities.

 In 2019 ISRO launched their space incubation center at NIT Jalandhar.